 Throughout the years, and most commonly during the month of March, we have been given the opportunity to learn more about some of the most amazing women in history, including Georgia O’Keefe, who coincidentally left this world on March 6, 1986; Janet Reno, the first woman to be U.S. Attorney General on March 11, 1993; Gloria Steinem, who was born on March 25,1935, and became a leader of “second wave” feminism and remains one today; Nancy Pelosi, who was born on March 26, 1940, and became the first and so far only female U.S. speaker of the House in 2007, the list goes on and on.

-Among these astounding and influential women, we can also find proud members of the LGBT community such as Ellen DeGeneres, Angela Davis, Laurel Hester, and Rachel Maddow, to name a few.
+Among these astounding and influential women, we can also find proud members of the lesbian community such as Ellen DeGeneres, Angela Davis, Laurel Hester, and Rachel Maddow, to name a few.

-One that is important to mention, especially after President Donald Trump’s decision to sign a sweeping executive order Tuesday at the Environmental Protection Agency, is Rachel Carson.
+One that is important to mention, especially after President Donald Trump’s decision to sign a sweeping executive order last year concerning the Environmental Protection Agency, is Rachel Carson.

 Carson was a marine biologist, environmentalist and writer who sparked the environmental movement with her stark revelations about the damage being caused by fertilizers and pesticides.
 Her work was the basis for the creation of the U.S. Environmental Protection Agency and other similar government organizations around the world.